 In Fig. 10 we show the metallicity of the cold ISM gas as a function of stellar mass for star-forming galaxies in our preferred model.
-Here, we define as star-forming those galaxies with a specific star formation rate $\dot{M}/M > 10^{-11} \mathrm{yr}^{-1}$.
+Here, we define as star-forming those galaxies with a specific star formation rate $\dot{M}/M > 10^{-11} {\rm yr}^{-1}$.
 Observational data from Tremonti et al. (2004) and Lee et al. (2006) are represented by the solid green curve and the red diamonds, respectively.
 When estimating the oxygen abundance of model galaxies for comparison with these observations, we, for consistency, use the same nucleosynthetic yields and solar abundances as DLB07.
-Recent work has suggested that these may need to be revised (Asplund et al. 2006; Delahaye & Pinsonneault 2006) but the strong-line metallicity measurements underlying the observational results in Fig. 10 have substantial and controversial uncertainties, so we prefer to keep our previous assumptions so that the models can be easily compared.
-Results for starforming galaxies in the MS-II are shown as small black dots in the upper panel of Fig. 10, which shows that our model appears to reproduce the tight observed relation between gas metallicity and stellar mass quite well.
-This is mainly due to our introducing a velocity dependence in our SN feedback prescription, which leads to less star formation and to more effective ejection of metals from low-mass galaxies, thus to lower metallicities.
+Recent work has suggested that these may need to be revised (Asplund et al. 2006; Delahaye & Pinsonneault 2006) but the strongline metallicity measurements underlying the observational results in Fig. 10 have substantial and controversial uncer-